Genealogy

 a.

-Name three types of physical genealogical resources and where you can
+Name three types of physical genealogical resources and where

-family tree.
+chart your family tree.

 b.

-Name three types of digital genealogical resources and where you can
+Name three types of digital genealogical resources and where you

-family tree.
+chart your family tree.

 c.

-Obtain at least one genealogical document that supports an event that
+Obtain at least one genealogical document that supports an event

 d.

-Tell how you found it and how you would evaluate the genealogical
+Tell how you found it and how you would evaluate the

-information you found for requirement 4c.
+genealogical information you found for requirement 4(c).

 e.